HD60Hz/squad-lab1-store/README.md

 Its working flawlessly !

 #### Current customer REPL
 If we pay close attention to the current REPL.
-We will notice that every interaction is done through ``stdout`` and ``stdin`` respectively using ``print`` and ``input``
+We will notice that every interaction is done through **stdout** and **stdin** respectively using **print** and **input**
 Imagine if we can change the behavior of input/print so that they use sockets instead of the standard IO streams and fallback to defaults when managing the store

 We know that a CustomerREPL object contains all the methods to handle customer use cases.
-But, because we dont know how ``cmdloop`` of Cmd module works, we have to create our own loop and start the handler manually.
+But, because we don't know how _cmdloop_ of Cmd module works, we have to create our own loop and start the handler manually.
 The monkey patching will do the rest for us
 Let's implement our commands loop first

 ```python